-For regular people, making tea is simply heating water and putting some tea into a cup.
-However, for Japanese people, this is not sufficient.
+For many people, making tea is simply heating water and putting some tea into a cup.
+However, for Japanese people, this is definitely not sufficient!

-A higher purpose is required, and the straightforward act of preparing tea in a cup is transformed into a more intricate process by incorporating ceremony, rules, and a complete procedure into what would otherwise be a simple task.
+A higher purpose is required, and the straightforward act of preparing a cup of tea is becomes an intricate process involving ceremony, rules, and a whole process for what would otherwise be a simple task.

 This is the essence of a Japanese tea ceremony.